-These SSD management software are used to analyze your SSD and tell you more about the drive, with insights as to the number of writes already absorbed, time left before it fails and the firmware number, plus whether it needs a firmware update.
+We grouped these two SSD management software tools into one entry because one can’t exist without the other.
+They can analyze your SSD and tell you more about the drive, with insights as to the number of writes already absorbed, time left before it fails and the firmware number, plus whether it needs a firmware update.

 CrystalDiskInfo tells you about the drive’s life expectancy from its SMART sensors, while CrystalDiskMark benchmarks SSD drives to determine their speed.
 Using CDM can expedite your SSD’s failure as it writes a lot of information to HDDs.